Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

+In the runs with a coronal envelope the Taylor-Proudman balance is broken and the rotation profile has a more spoke-like shape; see \Fig{diff}.
+The differential rotation and the local minimum at mid-latitudes in these runs is much weaker.
+The minimum also occurs at a greater depth than in the runs without a corona.
+The dependence on the size of the coronal extent on differential rotation is weak -- similarly to what is seen for the latitudinal temperature distribution; see \Fig{Temp_A}.
+The cooling profile has a minor influence on the rotation profiles such that in Run~A3t the contours of constant rotation are slightly more radial than in Run~A3 In Run~A5, the differential rotation is even weaker with more radial contours of rotation.

+The overall rotation profiles of Set~B are similar to those of Set~A and also show a local minimum of $\Omega$ at mid-latitudes although it is weaker and at a greater depth; see \Fig{diff}.
+Also here, the presence of a coronal envelope leads to more radial contours of rotation.
+However, the amount of differential rotation is reduced only for Run~B3t, but not for Run~B3.

+If we compare the differential rotation profiles with those of \cite{WKMB13}, we see that the contours of constant rotation are more cylindrical here.
+In particular, moderate rotation runs had more spoke-like differential rotation than rapidly rotating ones which is not seen in the present work.
+Therefore, we relate the more spoke-like rotation profiles in \cite{WKMB13} to a lower density stratification as the other parameters are similar.

-At the equator the maximum of rotation is below the surface, leading to a near-surface shear layer.
-Having a stronger negative radial gradient of $\Omega$ seems to be supported also by having a temperature minimum below the surface, because in Run~A3t the near-surface layer is shallower and the shear weaker than in Run~A3.
-The logarithmic gradient of rotation $\dd \ln \Omega/\dd \ln r$ is around $-0.2$ near the surface for Run~A4, and $-0.15$ for Runs~A2, A3, and A3t.
-This is much less than the value for the Sun, which is $\dd \ln \Omega/\dd \ln r\approx-1$ for all latitudes \citep{BSG14}.
-All runs of Set~B, except B1c, show negative shear near the surface at the equator.
-This near-surface shear region is more extended than the ones in Set~A, and the gradient is stronger; $\dd \ln \Omega/\dd \ln r$ reaches values of $-0.8$ for Run~B3 and $-0.5$ for Run~B3t.
-It is expected that for runs with lower rotation rate, a near-surface shear layer is stronger due to the weaker influence of the Coriolis force near the surface; see \Sec{sec:rey}.
-In agreement with $\Lambda$ effect theory \citep{R80,R89}, the double-logarithmic gradient should only be close to $-1$ very near the surface where the local Coriolis number is small \citep{KR05,K13,RKT14} While this is true for the Sun, it is unfortunately not fully the case in our simulations owing to limited stratification.
+For most of the runs (A2, A3, A3t, A4, B1, B3, and B3t) the maximum of rotation at the equator is actually below the surface, indicating a near-surface shear layer with negative radial shear.
+The logarithmic gradient of rotation, $\dd \ln \Omega/\dd \ln r$, is around $-0.2$ near the surface for Run~A4, and $-0.15$ for Runs~A2, A3, and A3t.
+This is much weaker than the value for the Sun, which is $\dd \ln \Omega/\dd \ln r\approx-1$ for all latitudes \citep{BSG14,BSG16}.
+In all runs of Set~B, except for B1c, the near-surface shear region is more extended than the ones in Set~A, and the gradient is stronger; $\dd \ln \Omega/\dd \ln r$ reaches values of $-0.8$ for Run~B3 and $-0.5$ for Run~B3t.
+It is expected that for runs with lower rotation rate, a near-surface shear layer is stronger due to the weaker influence of the Coriolis force near the surface; see \Secs{sec:rey}{sec:therm}.
+In agreement with $\Lambda$ effect theory \citep{R80,R89}, the double-logarithmic gradient should only be close to $-1$ very near the surface where the local Coriolis number is small \citep{KR05,K13,RKT14,K16}.
+While this is true for the Sun, it is not the case in our simulations owing to limited stratification.